rubyfu/RubyFu/module_0x3__network_kungfu/tns_enumeration.md

 # Oracle TNS Enumeration

-The practitcal way to understand how to a specifc protocol works is to use it's clinet tools and monitor its packets.
+The practical way to understand how to a specifc protocol works is to use it's clinet tools and monitor its packets.

 If you take a look to pure connection of SQL*plus client to a TNS listener from wireshark, you'll find the first connect packet as bellow